hfp/xconfigure/config/cp2k/README.md

     * source /opt/intel/compilers_and_libraries_2017.4.196/linux/bin/compilervars.sh intel64
     * source /opt/intel/compilers_and_libraries_2017.5.239/linux/bin/compilervars.sh intel64

-At this time, Intel Compiler&#160;2018 suite is not validated.
+Intel Compiler&#160;2018 suite is not validated.
 There is nothing that can replace the full regression test suite - just to be clear.
 However, to quickly check whether a build is sane or not, one can run for instance `tests/QS/benchmark/H2O-64.inp` and check if the SCF iteration prints like the following:

 ```bash
   Step     Update method      Time    Convergence         Total energy    Change